Brewers vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee and its opponents have gone over the total this season in 40 of its 95 opportunities.
+- Milwaukee's games have gone over the total in 40 of its 96 chances.

 - The Brewers are 4-6-0 against the spread in their 10 games with a line set by sportsbooks this season.